 Our Faith Identity

-Goshen College is affiliated with Mennonite Church USA, a historic Anabaptist peace church.
+Goshen College is affiliated with Mennonite Church USA.

-For hundreds of years, Mennonites have believed in nonviolent peacemaking, simplicity, community and service to others throughout the world.
+Mennonite Church USA is a historic Anabaptist peace church, along with the Church of the Brethren and Quakers.
+For hundreds of years, Mennonites have believed that following Jesus includes nonviolent peacemaking, simplicity, community and service to others throughout the world.
 From worldwide relations to our interpersonal relationships, we work for peace, justice and reconciliation at every level.

 Some confuse Mennonites with our historical and theological cousins, the Amish, but you won’t typically see any buggies or bonnets on our campus.